CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise-04.md

    >**Note:** The output shown in the image may differ in your lab.

 ## Task 2: Optimize Flow Performance for Production

-It involves analyzing and refining workflow processes to ensure maximum efficiency and minimal downtime.
-This includes identifying bottlenecks, implementing best practices, and utilizing advanced tools and technologies to streamline operations.
-Continuous monitoring and iterative improvements are essential to maintain high performance and adapt to changing production demands, ultimately leading to increased productivity and reduced operational costs.
+In this task, you will analyze and refine workflow processes to ensure maximum efficiency and minimal downtime.
+This includes identifying bottlenecks, applying best practices, and leveraging advanced tools and technologies to streamline operations.
+You will also implement continuous monitoring and iterative improvements to maintain high performance and adapt to evolving production demands, ultimately enhancing productivity and reducing operational costs.

 1. Under **Inputs**, click on **+ Add input** then add **category** and **text-context**.